MarkBroerkens/CarND-Traffic-Sign-Classifier-Project/README.md

 The code for making predictions on my final model is located in the 21th cell of the [Ipython notebook](https://github.com/MarkBroerkens/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb).

+#### 3. Model Certainty - Softmax Probabilities
+The following images the top five softmax probabilities of the predictions on the captured images are outputted.
+As shown in the bar chart the softmax predictions for the correct top 1 prediction is bigger than 98%.
 ![alt text][prediction_probabilities_with_barcharts]

+The detailed probabilities and examples of the top five softmax predictions are given in the next image.
 ![alt text][prediction_probabilities_with_examples]

+### Possible Future Work
+#### 1. Augmentation of Training Data
+Augmenting the training set might help improve model performance.
+Common data augmentation techniques include rotation, translation, zoom, flips, inserting jitter, and/or color perturbation.
+I would use [OpenCV](https://opencv.org) for most of the image processing activities.

+#### 2. Analyze the New Image Performance in more detail
+All traffic sign images that I used for testing the predictions worked very well.
+It would be interesting how the model performs in case there are traffic sign that are less similiar to the traffic signs in the training set.
+Examples could be traffic signs drawn manually or traffic signs with a label that was not defined in the training set.

+#### 3. Visualization of Layers in the Neural Network
+In Step 4 of the jupyter notebook some further guidance on how the layers of the neural network can be visualized is provided.
+It would be great to see what the network sees.
+Additionally it would be interesting to visualize the learning using [TensorBoard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard)

+#### 4. Further Experiments with TensorFlow
+I would like to investigate how alternative model architectures such as Inception, VGG, AlexNet, ResNet perfom on the given training set.
+There is a tutorial for the [TensorFlow Slim](https://github.com/tensorflow/models/tree/master/research/slim) library which could be a good start.